makhdoomshabir/Practical-Project/README.md

 ### Deploying The Application

-1. Spin up the two VM's and RDS's from each directory using
+1. Spin up the two VM's and RDS's from each directory in terraform using:

-'''
-terraform init
+* terraform init
-terraform plan
+* terraform plan
-terraform apply
+* terraform apply
-'''
+2. Configure ansible in ansible directory using:
+* ansible-playbook -i inventory playbook.yml
+3. Load up jenkins server and build pipeline job
+4. Check public IP address of testing VM as well as production VM to ensure both are deployed

+### Current Bug(s)

+* Unable to connect kubernetes cluster to RDS meaning docker must be used for the time being

+### Author

+Makhdoom Shabir